Simple gadgets and personal alarms to help dementia patients

 How can a GPS personal alarm help with dementia?

-Of course, when a person has dementia, there is always a worry that they might go missing.
+Of course, when a person has dementia, you might panic about them going missing.
 The best personal alarm for this is one that has a GPS tracker for elderly, or indeed anyone who has a habit of wandering off.

 What is a wearable monitoring devise?

-A wearable monitoring device uses automatic fall detection technology.
+An example of a wearable monitoring device is a fall alarm that has a fall detector.
+This type of personal alarm will sense the change in air pressure and speed of movement and the alarm will be activated.
 This means that you do not need to press the SOS pendant.
-This type of personal alarm will sense the change in air pressure and speed of movement and the alarm will be activated.

 If you buy a SureSafe device with a combined personal alarm and GPS tracker, it will feature a fall detector.
 This means that if the wearer falls when out and about they will be able to call for help.
 It will also work inside the home and does not use a landline.